LeoDJ/LeoDJ-kicad/README.md

 # LeoDJ KiCad library

-This library contains all of my custom created symbols and footprints.
+This library contains all of my custom created symbols and footprints and also some I found online.
 They are not sorted in any way, because I don't have that many yet.

 ## Symbols